-- 1. The student is required to always present a professional appearance and that clearly identifies as a North Park University Student Nurse. - 2.
-The following are the requirements for the Nursing Uniform for Acute Care Facilities. - a.
+- a.
+The student is required to always present a professional appearance and that clearly identifies as a North Park University Student Nurse. - b.
+The following are the requirements for the Nursing Uniform for Acute Care Facilities. - i.
 The nursing uniform shirt is a blue, nursing scrub top with the North Park logo on it.
-It is worn with blue uniform scrub pants, socks, and shoes that meet OSHA guidelines. - b.
-The lab coat is white and knee length with the North Park logo. - c.
+It is worn with blue uniform scrub pants, socks, and shoes that meet OSHA guidelines. - ii.
+The lab coat is white and knee length with the North Park logo. - iii.
 A blue warm-up jacket with the North Park logo may be used in the clinical setting.
-The student's nursing deposit includes two tops, two pair of pants, and one lab coat. - d.
+The student's nursing deposit includes two tops, two pair of pants, and one lab coat.

+- iv.
 Uniforms are freshly laundered for each clinical experience.
 Uniforms are worn for clinical experience only.
-Uniforms and shoes worn to clinical should not be worn outside the clinical area. - e.
+Uniforms and shoes worn to clinical should not be worn outside the clinical area. - v.
 No long sleeve tee shirts will be worn under the uniform shirt.
-Students may wear 3⁄4 length sleeves that cover the elbow. - 3.
-For Community Health Experiences, Psychiatric Clinical, and Geriatric Internships the student will follow the specific agency policy for dress, appearance, and uniforms. - 4.
-Students will wear name badges at all times in the clinical area. - 5.
-Wearing perfume, jewelry, head apparel (except where mandated by religion), sweatpants, clogs (eg. Backless clogs), sandals, sling backs, or high heels is prohibited.
+Students may wear 3⁄4 length sleeves that cover the elbow. - c.
+For Community Health Experiences, Psychiatric Clinical, and Geriatric Internships the student will follow the specific agency policy for dress, appearance, and uniforms. - d.
+Students will wear name badges at all times in the clinical area. - e.
+Wearing perfume, jewelry, head apparel (except where mandated by religion), sweatpants, clogs (eg. Backless clogs), sandals, sling backs, or high heels is prohibited. - f.
+Personal Appearance - i.
+Strict personal hygiene is required. - ii.

-6. Personal Appearance

-- a.
-Strict personal hygiene is required. - b.
 Nails are to be maintained at a shorter length (1/4 inch from fingertip) and are to be kept in clean and healthy condition.
-Artificial nails are prohibited. - c.
-No false or fake eyelashes. - d.
+Artificial nails are prohibited. - iii.
+No false or fake eyelashes. - iv.
 Hair is off the collar or controlled by a hair-restraining device (e.g., hair tie).
-Un-natural hair (not occurring in the natural hair color spectrum, for example but not limited to pink, fuchsia, purple, crimson, burgundy, and blue) colors are not permitted. - e.
-Visible tattoos are not permitted. - f.
+Un-natural hair (not occurring in the natural hair color spectrum, for example but not limited to pink, fuchsia, purple, crimson, burgundy, and blue) colors are not permitted. - v.
+Visible tattoos are not permitted. - vi.
 Jewelry is limited to a watch with second hand and minute demarcation, wedding band, and post or single-button earrings.
-No visible body-piercing hardware is allowed. - 7.
-Students must abide by any special requirements of the clinical facilities regarding dress. - 8.
+No visible body-piercing hardware is allowed. - g.
+Students must abide by any special requirements of the clinical facilities regarding dress. - h.
 Clinical faculty will maintain and enforce the dress code.

-Transportation Requirements
+2. Transportation Requirements